-- a.
-Cases that involve legal or factual issues that are exceptionally significant or broadly consequential; - Cases that involve a novel or important question of law, policy, or discretion, such that direct participation by one or more PAS officials would promote centralized or politically accountable coordination of policymaking; and - c.
-When participation by one or more PAS officials in the adjudication of individual cases would promote consistent decision making by agency adjudicators. - 3.
-When it would be beneficial to provide for review by a PAS official or a collegial body of PAS officials, the agency should, consistent with constitutional and statutory requirements, determine the appropriate structure for such review.
-Structural options include: - a.
-Providing the only opportunity for administrative review of lower-level decisions.
-This option may be appropriate when caseloads are relatively low and individual cases frequently raise novel or important questions of law, policy, or discretion. - b.
-Delegating first-level review authority to a non-PAS official, such as an agency "Judicial Officer," or appellate board and retaining authority to exercise second-level administrative review in exceptional circumstances.
-This option may be appropriate when caseloads are relatively high and individual cases only occasionally raise novel or important questions of law, policy, or discretion or have significant consequences beyond the parties to the case. - c.
+123 decision-m naking authority to a non-PAS official (e.g., an agency "Judicial Officer") or a 124 collegial b ody of non-PAS officials (e.g., a final appellate board).
+Circumstances in 125 which it m ay be beneficial for an agency to provide for review by a PAS official or a 126 collegial b ody of PAS officials include: 127 a.
+Cases that involve legal or factual issues that are exceptionally significant or 128 broadly consequential; 129 b.
+Cases that involve a novel or important question of law, policy, or discretion, 130 such that direct participation by one or more PAS officials would promote 131 centralized or politically accountable coordination of policymaking; and 132 c.
+When participation by one or more PAS officials in the adjudication of 133 individual cases would promote consistent decision making by agency 134 adjudicators.
+135 3.
+When it w ould be beneficial to provide for review by a PAS official or a collegial body 136 of PAS of ficials, the agency should, consistent with constitutional and statutory 137 requiremen nts, determine the appropriate structure for such review.
+Structural options 138 include: 139 a.
+Providing the only opportunity for administrative review of lower-level 140 decisions.
+This option may be appropriate when caseloads are relatively low 141 and individual cases frequently raise novel or important questions of law, 142 policy, or discretion.
+143 b.
+Delegating first-level review authority to a non-PAS official, such as an 144 agency "Judicial Officer," or appellate board and retaining authority to 145 exercise second-level administrative review in exceptional circumstances.
+146 This option may be appropriate when caseloads are relatively high and 147 individual cases only occasionally raise novel or important questions of law, 148 policy, or discretion or have significant consequences beyond the parties to 149 the case.
+150 c.
 Delegating final review authority to another PAS official.
-This option may be appropriate, for example, when individuals, by virtue of holding another PAS
+This option may be 151 appropriate, for example, when individuals, by virtue of holding another PAS